giz-t-hub/2024/README.md

 # New publications 2024
 - Any comments or suggestions?
 Contact: Armin.Wagner@giz.de

+### December <a name="December"></a>

+- <b> Fare’s Fair: Experiences and Impacts of Fare Policies </b> ITF, December 2024: https://www.itf-oecd.org/fares-fair-experiences-impacts-fare-policies - *Public transport authorities need to consider affordability, transparency, inclusiveness, and flexibility when developing fare policies and selecting fare technologies.
+This report presents several case studies that illustrate these principles.
+It discusses the distributive effects of different fare policies and ticketing technologies.
+By identifying what can and cannot be achieved through fare policies alone, this study supports decision makers in developing and implementing more effective and fair fare policies.*
+- <b> Building back better: Ukraine's transport infrastructure >/b> Transport and Evironment, December 2024: https://www.transportenvironment.org/articles/building-back-better-ukraines-transport-infrastructure - *The report looks at the priorities and implications of EU transport related cohesion spending for 10 Central and Eastern European countries, after their accession from 2007.
+To supplement our analysis, we investigate 8 case studies.
+The lessons learned will be crucial for Ukraine, as it progresses towards EU membership.*
+-

 ### November <a name="November"></a>

 - <b> Unlocking the Growth Potential of Kenya’s E-Mobility Sector </b> Siemens Stiftung, GIZ, November 2024: https://www.siemens-stiftung.org/en/media/news/new-report-unlocking-kenyas-e-mobility-potential/ - *The report published in the framework of the “Piloting and Prepare to Scale E-Mobility in Kenya” project highlights Kenya’s track to become a leader in sustainable transportation.
 The sector generates impact, particularly in the two-wheeler or “boda boda” sector, by reducing greenhouse gas emissions, improving air quality, but also creating jobs and perspectives for youth.*